mohammadtaherri/flutter_challenges/articles/flutter_adaptive_ui_readme.md

 ### allPlatformsDelegate

-First of all, this widget obtains the **ScreenSize** , **ScreenType** and **Designlanguage** and then builds UI based on the following rules:

-1. **PlatformType**

-The PlatformType is _android_ , _fuchsia_ , _iOS_ , _windows_ , _linux_ , _macOS_ or _web_ .

-First of all, this widget uses a custom delegate based on the **PaltformType** (androidDelegate , fuchsiaDelegate , iosDelegate , windowsDelegate , macOSDelegate , linuxDelegate or webDelegate) to building UI.

-2. **allPlatformDelagate**

-If a custom delegate is not provided or the custom delegate is provided but it does not provide a custom builder for the desired size, It will use the **allPlatformDelegate** for building UI.

-3. **defaultBuilder**

-Eventually, If for the desired platform is not provided a custom delegate or the custom delegate does not provide a custom builder for the desired size and the **allPlatformDelegate** also does not provide that builder ,it will use the builder param for building UI.
+If for the desired platform is not passed a **AdaptiveLayoutDelegate** or it is passed but a custom builder for the desired purpos (ScreenSize , ScreenType , DesignLanguage) is not provided, then the **AdaptiveBuilder** uses this param to build UI.

-- **defaultBuilder**

-This param is **required** and it is used as default builder to building UI.
+You must pass a **AdaptiveLayoutDelegate** to this param.

+This parm is like the [layoutDelegate](#layoutdelegate) in the default constructor.For more information you can see the [layoutDelegate](#layoutdelegate).

+### defaultBuilder

+If custom delegates (androidDelegate , ...) and **allPlatformsDelegate** can not build UI, then this param is used to build UI.

-You must pass a `AdaptiveWidgetBuilder` :
+You must pass a [AdaptiveWidgetBuilder](#adaptivewidgetbuilder) to this param.

 ```dart
 class HomePage extends StatefulWidget {